-I am a Senior Lecturer in the department of Linguistics and English Language, School of Philosophy, Psychology, and Language Sciences at the University of Edinburgh, Scotland.
+I am Professor of Synchronic and Diachronic Phonology in the department of Linguistics and English Language, School of Philosophy, Psychology, and Language Sciences at the University of Edinburgh, Scotland.
 I received my PhD from the University of Tromsø, following a specialist degree at the Department of Theoretical and Applied Linguistics, Moscow State University.
 Previously I was Lecturer in Language and Linguistics at the University of Ulster, Northern Ireland.
-I came to Edinburgh in 2013 as Lecturer in Theoretical Phonology.
+I came to Edinburgh in 2013 as Lecturer in Theoretical Phonology, before being promoted to Senior Lecturer in 2019 and to Professor in 2024.

 I am a phonologist whose primary areas of interest concern the nature of phonological features and the division of labour in phonological theory.
 Recently I have also been working on the interaction between segmental and suprasegmental phonology, particularly on the proper analysis of so-called ‘pitch accent’ systems.
 My other interests are morphology-phonology interaction (in particular stratal/cyclic models), historical phonology, and historical language contact.
-In particular, I am interested in the interesting phonological commonalities among the languages of north-western Europe, such as preaspiration, ‘pitch accent’ systems, sonorant pre-occlusion etc. Read more about this project here; a monograph on the subject is currently under contract to Cambridge University Press.
+In particular, I am interested in the interesting phonological commonalities among the languages of north-western Europe, such as preaspiration, ‘pitch accent’ systems, sonorant pre-occlusion etc. Read more about this project here; a monograph on the subject will appear soon with Cambridge University Press, and another one is in the works for Language Science Press.

 At Edinburgh, I am affiliated to the Phonetics and Phonology, Language Variation and Change, and English Language research groups.
 I am also an affiliate of the Angus McIntosh Centre for Historical Linguistics.